gojimmypi/msbuildCustomTask/deletePersist/README.md

 cannot be deleted by the `clean` target, nor even manually using the DOS `del` command.
 No error is generated.
 The files _are_ removed, but moments later they are quietly restored.

+This update on the the `tinyproject` branch demonstrates the smallest possible file that still runs automatically both at Visual Studio startup time, as well as whenever the `init.log` file is deleted.